-Application for replacement of certified ITA forms (sections 181 and 182)
+Application for duplicate replacement of certified ITA forms (sections 181 and 182)

-9.12 (1) If an ITA form certified in terms of rule 9.10 or 9.11 has been lost or destroyed, that certified ITA form may be replaced on written application to the customs authority by the exporter of the goods to which the certification relates.
+9.12 (1) A duplicate of If an ITA form certified in terms of rule 9.10 or 9.11 has been lost or destroyed, that certified ITA form may be issued only replaced on written application to the customs authority by the exporter of the goods to which the certification relates.

-(2) (a) An application referred to in subrule (1) must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.
+(2) (a) An application referred to in subrule (1) must be submitted to the customs authority electronically through eFiling, subject to paragraph (b)rule 41.13 of the Customs Control Rules, as applied by rule 13.3A of these Rules.

-(b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, the application must be submitted to the Customs Office referred to in rule 9.10(1)(b) or 9.11(1)(b).
+(b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, in circumstances where submissions in paper format are permissible, the application must -